pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/_index.md

 ## Deployment Settings

-Each stack in your organization can be configured with deployment settings that describes everything needed to run an update.
+Each stack in your organization can be configured with deployment settings that describe everything needed to run an update.
 Deployment settings turns a stack into an atomic, deployable unit of infrastructure that self-describes all of its requirements and dependencies.
 That includes:

 - Source Control - the Pulumi program and stack configuration
 - Deployment Prerequisites - custom docker images, build steps, npm package resolution, and acquisition of necessary tools like `ssh`, and environment variables